darkfeline/dantalian/doc/guide/library.rst

 location under ``.dantalian`` and replaces it with an absolute symbolic link to its new location.
 Because converted directories are all kept in one location, no two converted directories may have the same name.
-However, the name of the directory hitagiFS keeps track of and the name of the symbolic link that users will be interacting with are separate.
+However, the name of the directory dantalian keeps track of and the name of the symbolic link that users will be interacting with are separate.
 Thus, if there's a naming conflict, the actual directory can be renamed, and the symbolic links follow the naming rules as above.
 This feature imposes an extra requirement on the library root